samantha-navarro/samantha-navarro/README.md

 <br>
 💻: samantha.m.navarro@gmail.com

-Passion in asthetic web creativity and design with the user always in mind ✨
+Passion in aesthetic web creativity and design with the user always in mind ✨

 <!--
 **samantha-navarro/samantha-navarro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.